jech33/libonati/README.md

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter
 * no dot (.) at the end

-### Message Body
-Just as in the **Subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.

 ### Revert
 If the commit reverts a previous commit, it should begin with revert:, followed by the header of the reverted commit.
 In the body it should say: This reverts commit <hash>., where the hash is the SHA of the commit being reverted.